Christine A. Allan - Contemporary Mixed Media Artist

 then to a remote Native Community on the West Coast of Vancouver Island.
 Here she learned

-While all of Christine's work is inspired by nature in one form or another, her pyrographic series is not only inspired by the environment, but is made using hand-made paint with only organic pigment and linseed oil and then wood-burned.
+Some of her Christine's pyrographic series is not only inspired by the environment, but is made using hand-made paint with only organic pigments and linseed oil and then wood-burned.
 These pieces, are intended to create awareness about the ways humans are impacting the planet and the need to stop plastics from entering our waterways.

-Christine supports the Leonardo DiCaprio Foundation, Plastic Oceans, and other organizations dedicated to protecting biodiversity, ocean conservation, animal protection and climate change through donations from sales of her work.
+Christine supports the Animal Alliance of Canada, the WWF, Leonardo DiCaprio Foundation, Plastic Oceans, and other organizations dedicated to protecting biodiversity, ocean conservation, animal protection and climate change through donations from sales of her work.

 Besides rock crystal and other materials, only Swarovski Crystals are used in Christine's work to support the Swarovski Foundation which supports Creativity, Cultural Heritage and the Environment.
 For more information visit